jagub2/mikrotik_bandwidth_monitor_exporter/README.md

 Then I strongly recommend to create a separate account than admin just for the sake of this exporter.
 Remember that that you need to give this account `write` permissions, as the exporter resets device counters after each query (to keep track of the used bandwidth).

 The exporter relies on the REST API, so you need make ensure WebFig is running.
+REST API requires RouterOS 7.1+, [more details here](https://help.mikrotik.com/docs/display/ROS/REST+API)).

 ## How to run it